-(h) SEPARATE APPROPRIATIONS ACCOUNT.-Section 1105(a) of title 31, United States Code, is amended-
+(h) SEPARATE APPROPRIATIONS ACCOUNT.
+Section 1105(a) of title 31.
+United States Code, is amended-

-(1) by redesignating paragraphs (35) and (36) as paragraphs
+(1) by redesignating paragraphs (35) and (36) as paragraphs (36) and (37), respectively:

-(36) and (37), respectively; (2) by redesignating the second paragraph (33) (relating the second paragraph for homeland) to obligational authority and outlays requested for homeland security) as paragraph (35); and (3) by adding at the end the following:
+(2) by redesignating the second paragraph (33) (relating to obligational authority and outlays requested for homeland security) as paragraph (35); and

-"(38) a separate statement for the Crow Settlement Fund established under section 411 of the Crow Tribe Water Rights Settlement Act of 2010, which shall include the estimated amount of deposits into the Fund, obligations, and outlays from the Fund.".
+(3) by adding at the end the following:

+'(38) a separate statement for the Crow Settlement Fund established under section 411 of the Crow Tribe Water Rights Settlement Act of 2010, which shall include the estimated amount of deposits into the Fund, obligations, and outlays from the Fund.'
 SEC.
 412. YELLOWTAIL DAM, MONTANA.

-(a) STREAMFLOW AND LAKE LEVEL MANAGEMENT PLAN.-
+(a) STREAMFLOW AND LAKE LEVEL MANAGE-MENT PLAN -